 People who pass the course are qualified to manage health and safety.
-And that’s serious job, they don’t just hand it out to anyone!
+And that’s a serious job, they don’t just hand it out to anyone!

 Here are just a few factors to consider before taking the NEBOSH General Certificate to make sure you’re as prepared as possible.

 The NEBOSH General Certificate covers all aspects of health and safety management.
 It looks at topics such as health and safety regulation, management systems, risk assessment, audits and hazard control in all types of workplaces.
 There’ll no doubt be concepts and terminology in the syllabus that you’re not familiar with, especially if you’re new to health and safety, and you’ll be asked to discuss these topics in detail in your exam.